Ane-Marie/codecademy_Portfolio-Website/README.md

-# Portofolio Website
+# Portfolio Website

 This project is part of Codecademy Full Stack Engineer Career Path.

-Personal portfolio site, a static website meant to showcase the projects build by the learner.
+Personal portfolio site, a static website meant to showcase the projects built by the learner.
 Typically, a portfolio website will have a main page that features different projects and another page that contains contact information, in case someone wants to reach out to you.

 ## Project Objectives